HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 setVisibleListEntries_ms

 ## Description
-Updates listentries to be visible by parameter lid
+Updates listentries to be visible, by using the $lid parameter.

 ## Input Parameters
 - Parameter: $opt
-   - Type: String
+   - Type: string
    - Description: Operation type

 - Parameter: $courseid